 What to Expect During Surgery

 During robotic-assisted thoracic surgery, the surgeon will make several small incisions in the chest to insert a camera and specialised surgical instruments.
 Using a robotic surgical system, the surgeon controls these instruments from a console, allowing precise movements and better visualisation of the chest cavity.
 The procedure is done under general anaesthesia and takes several hours to complete.
-The surgeon will remove the lung nodule or affected lung tissue with minimal disruption to surrounding structures, a thorough and effective treatment.
+The surgeon will remove the lung nodule or affected lung tissue with minimal disruption to surrounding structures, providing a thorough and effective treatment.

 The Patient Experience with RATS